 George Washington Gale Ferris, Jr., designed the first mechanized Ferris wheel for the World’s Exposition in Chicago in 1893.
 Unlike most modern Ferris wheels, Ferris’ design was impressively large, and could hold over 200 passengers at a time.
 It was slow; a single revolution took about 10 minutes.

-Though designers continued to build impressively large Ferris wheels, emphasis in the Ferris wheel gradually focused on smaller and lighter constructions that could be moved to different town or country fairs.
+Though designers continued to build impressively large rides, emphasis of the Ferris wheel gradually focused on smaller and lighter constructions that could be moved to different town or country fairs.
 It is quite common to see this Ferris wheel all over the country at local fairs or carnivals.
-The Ferris wheel of this type can have between 12-16 two-seater cars, and remains one of the most enjoyed carnival rides.
+The rides of this type can have between 12-16 two-seater cars, and remains one of the most enjoyed carnival rides.

-A three wheel Ferris wheel also became a popular design in the 1970s.
+A three wheel ride also became a popular design in the 1970s.
 Three wheels on a tripod arm spun independently of each other.
 Seating was often caged gondolas, allowing a party of 4-6 people to sit together.

 Interest in recapturing the early Ferris design, and especially its size, has led to several new Ferris wheels being built in the past few years.
 Some surpass the 264 foot (about 80 m) height of Ferris’ original wheel.
 The London Eye, constructed in 1999 stands 442 feet (135 m) high, and was until recently, the largest Ferris wheel on the planet.
 The Star of Nachang, in China, now surpasses the London Eye, and is 525 feet (about 160 m) tall.
 The Singapore Flyer, when finished, will be slightly taller than the Star of Nachang.